-BY DR ELLEN WELCH.
-GP
+BY DR ELLEN WELCH, GP

-This case took place outside New Zealand but is presented here for educational value s F, a 28-year-old social smoker with a history of childhood asthma, presented to the Emergency

-Department (ED) complaining of low central chest pain and mild shortness of breath.
+s F, a 28-year-old social smoker with a history of childhood asthma, presented to the Emergency Department (ED) complaining of low central chest pain and mild shortness of breath.
 She told the attending doctor that she was a non-smoker, despite smoking five cigarettes daily for a ten-year period.
 A chest x-ray was performed during her assessment, which revealed a nodular opacity in the mid-zone of the right lung.
 She was treated for an upper respiratory tract infection and discharged with respiratory follow-up.